3-5 DAY SHIPPING

-Summer has been great: long days, short nights, endless sun and ice cream for every meal of the day.
-In the burning heat we much preferred laying on the beach and taking a dip in the sea to sweating in the backyard while digging a vegetable garden.
+Summer has been great: long days, short nights, endless sun, and ice cream for every meal of the day.
+In the burning heat, we much preferred laying on the beach and taking a dip in the sea to sweating in the backyard while digging a vegetable garden.
 Before heading inside for winter, it is wise to tie up all loose ends in gardening.
 We have created an essential gardening checklist of the most important fall gardening tasks to ensure a fresh and vibrant spring.

 Collect fallen leaves from the lawn and paths- those things can get slippery!
-Compost everything unless it is diseased- nothing beats a natural fertilizer plus it saves you the trouble of worrying where to put all this biodegradable waste.
+Compost everything unless it is diseased- nothing beats a natural fertilizer plus it saves you the trouble of worrying about where to put all this biodegradable waste.
 If there are still some leaf leftovers, rake them into loose piles and run the mower over them- now that is some first-class mulch to protect your plants from freezing.

-Unless you want a discoloured parasol or a rusty grill, it is better to put away your garden furniture and tools sooner rather than later.
+Unless you want a discolored parasol or a rusty grill, it is better to put away your garden furniture and tools sooner rather than later.
 Might seem obvious, but people often leave this step too late.
 Wipe down the furniture with mild soap and water and store in the garage or shed.
 If you are a little tight on the storage room, protective covers can help you out.
-Scrub exess dirt from garden tools and oil the metal parts to prevent rust- a simple vegetable oil will do.
+Scrub excess dirt from garden tools and oil the metal parts to prevent rust- a simple vegetable oil will do.

 Disconnect and drain your garden hose to keep it from freezing.
 On a warm day, run the hose up over a railing or over the shed to remove all the water.
 Roll it up and let it hibernate somewhere warm and dry.

 Do not forget to empty all outdoor containers and decor or bring in those, which can not stand low temperatures.
 Store them upside down.
-Otherwise you may find yourself splurging on a new set of pots rather than a fresh pair of sneakers in the spring.
+Otherwise, you may find yourself splurging on a new set of pots rather than a fresh pair of sneakers in the spring.